 Unlike some towns, Prairieville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Prairieville are a mix of both white- and blue-collar jobs.
 Overall, Prairieville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Prairieville who work in management occupations (12.51%), office and administrative support (12.31%), and sales jobs (11.15%).

-Because of many things, Prairieville is a great place for families with children to consider.
-First of all, many other families with children live here, making Prairieville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Prairieville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Prairieville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Prairieville’s overall crime rate is lower than average for the country.

-The population of Prairieville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.10% of adults in Prairieville have a bachelor's degree or even advanced degree.
+The education level of Prairieville citizens is very high relative to the national average among all cities (21.84%): 37.10% of adults in Prairieville have a bachelor's degree or even advanced degree.

 The per capita income in Prairieville in 2018 was $38,595, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $154,380 for a family of four.
 However, Prairieville contains both very wealthy and poor people as well.